wodsyfounder-dotcom/PDF_Scanner/README_EIDP_Term_Scanner.md

   - For each occurrence, the nearest number (by characters) is selected.
   - Numbers include formats like `1,234`, `12.5`, optional units, and signs.
 - Robust extraction pipeline
+  - Tries PyMuPDF, pdfminer.six, pypdf.
+  - Optional OCR paths:
+    - OCRmyPDF (searchable PDF pre-processing) as primary or fallback (recommended for scanned tables)
-  - Tries PyMuPDF, pdfminer.six, pypdf; falls back to OCR via Tesseract if needed (when installed).
+    - Direct OCR via Tesseract (PyMuPDF/pdf2image renderers)
 - Auto-move scanned PDFs
   - After scanning, PDFs are moved from `--pdf-folder` to `--scanned-folder`.